 Aims

 This guidance covers the clinical follow up of all patients with a positive diagnosis of COVID-19 infection made in an acute hospital setting in Gloucestershire Hospitals NHS trust.
 It outlines follow up pathways, investigation and management of the respiratory and systemic complications of COVID-19 infection.

+Separate guidance is being developed for follow-up of patients with suspected or confirmed COVID-19 infection who were managed in the community.

+As a rapidly evolving field, we will continue to update this guidance as further information becomes available.

 Follow up algorithm

 An electronic list of all patients admitted with a positive COVID-19 swab is automatically generated by Business Intelligence.
 Patient details are taken from this to populate the Follow up Log Excel spreadsheet (Saved in Thoracic Drive -> Covid19 -> Follow Up).
 This list is used to triage patients to follow up group required.
 Table 1 summarises the triage groups and follow-up pathways for patients with a positive Covid-19 diagnosis while admitted at Gloucestershire Hospitals NHS Trust.
 Figure 1 outlines the follow up algorithm.